Olympics-Japan may keep some virus curbs until Games start -paper | Health

 - Japan

-On Friday, the head of Japan's main opposition Constitutional Democratic Party of Japan, Yukio Edano, called for the global sporting event to be postponed or canceled, warning there was an "extremely high risk" of an explosive outbreak in August and September if they went ahead.
-The Mainichi newspaper reported on Friday the government would ask restaurants to keep shorter hours and impose other curbs under the targeted quasi-emergency measures.
-Bars and restaurants are now asked to close by 8 p.m. and are banned from serving alcohol.
+New coronavirus infections in Olympics host Tokyo have inched down during the last month of emergency restrictions although authorities remain concerned about the spread of variants and the continued strain on medical resources.
+On Friday, the head of Japan's main opposition Constitutional Democratic Party of Japan, Yukio Edano, called for the Games to be postponed or canceled, saying there was an "extremely high risk" of an explosive outbreak in August and September if they went ahead.

-A final decision is expected late next week, a few days before the end of the current emergency state, which also covers the northern island of Hokkaido, host of the marathon event.
 Polls have shown many of the Japanese public oppose holding the Games this year, worried about the flood of athletes and officials from overseas.
 Japan has effectively been closed to foreign visitors since the pandemic broke out last year.
 The Japanese government and Olympic organizers have said the Games would go ahead - barring "Armageddon", as one International Olympic Committee (IOC) member put it.
-The Olympics are scheduled to start on July 23.
+They are scheduled to start on July 23.
+NOT TOO LATE

 "I can understand the desire to go ahead for the sake of the athletes, but they should either postpone for another year or cancel the Games," Edano told a news conference.
-A team of experts led by government adviser Hiroshi Nishiura said this week Japan could be forced to declare another state of emergency in August if the current measures were lifted on June 20, since the summer holidays and the Games could spark a rise in infections and the spread of new variants.
+The Japan Medical Workers Unions Federation on Friday called for the Games to be canceled or postponed given the burden on an already struggling medical system.

+An expert panel led by medical adviser Shigeru Omi is likely to warn of the risks of allowing domestic spectators in a report expected before June 20, but will not directly address the pros and cons of holding the event, Jiji news agency reported.
+The Japanese Olympics Committee (JOC) board member Kaori Yamaguchi, an Olympic judo medallist, echoed those concerns, telling Reuters the Games should be held without spectators to ensure the safety of the public.

 "As the one responsible for the people's precious tax money, I strongly wanted to eradicate waste," Kyodo news agency quoted Takuya Hirai as telling reporters.
 "The expression was inappropriate and I want to be careful in the future."
 Japan has recorded more than 760,000 COVID-19 cases and more than 13,800 deaths, while only 12% of its population has received at least one vaccination shot.